 If you are adopting a puppy/dog: Dogs in our care have been exposed to Kennel Cough, which is contagious and could be described as a “dog cold.”
 Symptoms can include watery eyes, watery nose and/or coughing.
 Similar to a child that is exposed to extra germs in a school environment, your dog may or may not contract kennel cough.
 If your dog does come down with kennel cough, it will be your responsibility to take them to a vet to get them the proper treatment.

-Your dog/cat/ has been microchipped: The majority of our pets are microchipped with a Found Animals microchip, you will receive directions on how to register in your adoption packet or you can register here.
+Your dog/cat/has been microchipped: The majority of our pets are microchipped with a Home Again MIcrochip, you will receive directions on how to register in your adoption packet.
 If you need to change your address or phone number, you will do that with the microchip company directly.
 If your animal ever gets lost, the animal’s microchip number will be linked to you, so the animal can be returned to you.

 Your adopted animal is currently up to date on all of their vaccines: Each animal is current on all the necessary vaccines when they are adopted.
 You can find the vaccine history in the animal’s Medical History Record.
 We suggest continuing a flea treatment and necessary vaccines after adoption.
 After adoption, future vaccination needs may change.
 Please speak to your vet regarding your pet’s health and lifestyle to determine what future vaccinations are needed and when.